How to Sell on Craigslist Safely

 Next, I’m going to show you how to list an item.

-You’ll then see a line that says, please choose a category.
+5. You’ll see a line that says, please choose a category.
 There are several to choose from.
 In a lot of cases, I select “general for sale.”

 Be Honest